Ear Balance / Tinnitus

-- Congenital – These can occur due to infections (e.g. Rubella, CytoMegaloVirus, Toxoplasmosis, Herpes, Syphyllis) or genetic causes with or without syndromes.
-They can result in cochlear and middle ear hearing loss.
+- Newborn – hearing loss – Can occur due to congenital infections (e.g. Rubella, CytoMegaloVirus, Toxoplasmosis, Herpes, Syphilis) or genetic causes with or without syndromes.
+Associated with some toxic drugs, ICU stay, hypoxaemia episodes, severe jaundice.
+Can result in cochlear, middle or outer ear hearing loss.

 - Genetic hearing loss – There are over 200 types of genetic hearing loss.
 Only 10% of those affected are born to parents with hearing loss, as 75% of deafness is due to an autosomal recessive genetic inheritance.
 Only 25% of these patients are syndromic with other body systems also affected.